fylgja/site/src/components/auto-grid.md

 Or take complete control via the CSS variable `--cols`.
 Changing the complete `grid-template-columns` value.

-Which allows you to build a static grid based on the viewport, on desktop.
-And fallback to the auto-grid.
+Which allows you to build a static grid based on the viewport, on desktop and fallback to the auto-grid.

 ### Using a static grid